How to know when your work is good enough (and stop overworking)

 Your creative work belongs out in the world

 That same principle served me in my years as a strategic researcher in fast-paced environments in Silicon Valley.
-There, I learned that so-called-perfect research doesn’t drive change; actionable research does.
+In that environment, so-called-perfect research doesn’t drive change; actionable research does.
 I had to stop at “good enough” to ensure my research enabled my stakeholders to move forward.
+(I feel I must add here that for many high achievers, “good enough” is still higher than the required standard).

 This is a similar tension that many of my coaching clients feel when they first connect with me.
 They’re values-driven, creative and high-performing, but caught in cycles of overworking, burnout and second-guessing themselves.
-They want their work to be great, but they struggle to know when it’s enough - which can impact their wellbeing and satisfaction.
+They want their work to be great, but they struggle to know when it’s enough - which can impact their wellbeing and satisfaction with work and life.

 Redefine what completion means to you creatively

-Maybe you're also sitting with your work, wondering if it’s enough, wondering if it’s ready to share with your particular audience?
+Maybe you're also sitting with your work, wondering if it’s enough or ready to share with your particular audience?

 Thinking back to my painting I mentioned earlier, it feels done to me not because it’s flawless but because it feels alive and has something to say.
 And for me, that is the point.